nimarion/promcord/README.md

 ```
 DISCORD_TOKEN=<your token>
 ```
-3. Modify the provisioning/datasources/automatic.yml file and change the `access` value to `proxy` AND change the `url` value to `http://prometheus:9090`.
-4. Download the [prometheus.yml](prometheus.yml) file to your current directory.
+3. Download the [prometheus.yml](prometheus.yml) file to your current directory.
-5. Rename the `docker-compose.yml.prodsample` to `docker-compose.yml`.
+4. Rename the `docker-compose.yml.sample` to `docker-compose.yml`.
-6. Rename docker-compose.yml.sample to docker-compose.yml (The .sample compose file will contain links in order for Grafana and Prometheus to talk to each other)
-7. Run the Docker App with `docker-compose up -d`
+6. Run the Docker App with `docker-compose up -d`
-8. Navigate to http://ip_address:80 to access Grafana.
+7. Navigate to http://ip_address:80 to access Grafana.
 Follow [this](https://grafana.com/docs/guides/getting_started/) guide to configure your Grafana server.
 Prometheus will be added as a datasource in Grafana automatically.
-9. That's it!
+8. That's it!
 To simplify the creation of Grafana Dashboards, one has been added to Grafana automatically; however, you can remove it by removing the `./provisioning/dashboards/grafana.json` file.
-10. It is recommended you use Nginx and [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) to the Grafana instance for production use.
+9. It is recommended you use Nginx and [reverse proxy](https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/) to the Grafana instance for production use.
 Simply change docker-compose.yml Grafana ports from `80:3000` to `3000:3000`, then reverse proxy to http://localhost:3000 in the Nginx configuration.

 ### Developer Installation